Flexible stone veneer: History

-Flexible stone veneers were first created by accident in 1995 when the slate furniture designer Gernot Ehrlich of Germany found that when resins used to bond slate tiles were removed from a broken table top, a remaining stone skin, or veneer, of the original stone was left attached to the resin.
-After many years of research and development the process was perfected to an entire new series of veneer products.
+Flexible stone veneers were first created by accident in 1995 when the slate furniture designer Gernot Ehrlich of Germany found that when resins used to bond slate tiles were removed from a broken tabletop, a remaining stone skin, or veneer, of the original stone was left attached to the resin.
+After many years of research and development, the process was perfected to an entirely new series of veneer products.
 These materials are now produced worldwide and used for flooring, cabinet fronts, door skins, wall covering, columns, furniture, and wherever a flexible real stone look is desired.

 Standard application

-Applications of flexible stone veneers include: backsplashes, window sills, residential flooring, ceilings, walls, columns, curved surfaces, furniture, light weight signage, lighting, shower and bath remodeling or new installations.
+Applications of flexible stone veneers include backsplashes, window sills, residential flooring, ceilings, walls, columns, curved surfaces, furniture, lightweight signage, lighting, shower and bath remodeling, or new installations.

 Installation

-Installing flexible stone veneers is typically done by cutting the sheet using long nose tin snips and then adhering to a substrate using various adhesives.
+Installing flexible stone veneers is typically done by cutting the sheet using long-nose tin snips and then adhering to a substrate using various adhesives.
 Because the flexible stone veneer sheets are waterproof they can be used in most wet locations.
-These materials hold up to most indoor/outdoor environments other than extreme low freezing conditions.
+These materials hold up to most indoor/outdoor environments other than extremely low freezing conditions.
 Like real stone, these flexible stone veneers can also be sealed using wood or stone sealers to bond and protect the surface while bringing out the colors.